Our Working Groups

 Central & Eastern European Jewish Studies will identify and discuss theoretical and methodological approaches to the study of Jewish history and culture in the modern period in its diverse intersections with European and global socio-cultural and historical trends.

-Dance, Theatre, and Performance Studies
+Dance, Theater, and Performance Studies

 The Interdisciplinary Dissertation Writing Workshop is open to ALL students and faculty, and we are eager to hear from all graduate students in the humanities who are at a point in their writing when a congenial audience of fellow scholars would be helpful in the writing process.

 Engaged Humanities is connected with the Mellon-Funded Engaged Humanities Initiative.
 At regularly scheduled meetings, all interested faculty and students discuss readings, propose speakers, and address future goals for the initiative.

 A follow-up to the Immigration Working Group, The Global Migration Working Group will debate and explore from within an interdisciplinary lens important aspects of migration affecting the life and well-being of migrants, refugees and stateless persons in the United States and, more broadly, the overall dynamics of migration in the Western Hemisphere.

 Imagining Peace in the 21st Century seeks to engage in a reflection on the social and historical relevance of peace processes.
 Our goal is to develop a broad debate that captures discussions both at the academic and political level.
 Faculty and students from any disciple are most welcome to join this conversation.

 Institutions explores the status of institutions in different areas of contemporary public life, in the face of forces of privatization as well as political and artistic trends that have disfavored conventional modes of power and practice.

 The goal of The Mesoamerican Worldview and Intellectual Tradition is to deepen our engagement of Mesoamerican philosophy in order to better understand the strength and endurance of this culture in the face of enormous social and cultural shifts.